Kennebunk High School

 Kennebunk High School is a public high school located in Kennebunk, Maine, United States.
 It is part of Maine Regional School Unit 21 for the towns Arundel, Kennebunk and Kennebunkport.
-The school currently has 692 students enrolled.
+The school has approximately 760 students enrolled.
 In 1982–83 and in 1990–91, Kennebunk High School was named a National Blue Ribbon School.
 It is currently a First Amendment School.

 Starting in the 2008–09 school year, Kennebunk High School became an International Baccalaureate school.

 In 2013, Kennebunk High School ranked 4th in the United States by the Center for Digital Education "for its use of information technology to improve service delivery and quality of education."
-In 2015, Kennebunk High School rose to #1 in this position.
+In 2015, Kennebunk High School rose to #1 in this position for schools with less than 3000 students.

 Also in 2013, Kennebunk High School was recognized as one of only three schools in Maine to be honored by the College Board by making AP Honor Roll.
 This was because of "increasing access to Advanced Placement (AP) course work while simultaneously maintaining or increasing the percentage of students earning scores of 3 or higher on AP Exams."